sophiab06/comp1521_26t3/README.md

-# comp1521_26t3
+# Welcome Class!
-Contains all of the code that we go through in our tutorials, along with solution versions, PDF copies of the slides, and any extra resources.
+This repo contains all code that we will work on in our tutorials, along with extra resources and PDF copies of the slides.
+Before classes it will be updated with starter code; after them, with solutions.